 The flight attendant arrives and asks me if I’ll be having the Western or Japanese second meal.
 I opt for the Western meal – apparently a creation by the Mandarin Oriental in Tokyo – and it is yet another delectable and delightful meal, an array of unusual combinations of tastes.

-First course: juniper berry flavoured beef consommé with red wine and Kyoto carrot cream and a basil and garlic pesto.
+Juniper berry flavoured beef consommé with red wine and Kyoto carrot cream and a basil and garlic pesto.

-Main course: parmesan scented cereal cake with smoked salmon and braised endive.
+Parmesan scented cereal cake with smoked salmon and braised endive.

-Dessert: mandarin and pomegranate mousse.
+Mandarin and pomegranate mousse.

 The meal is served with a selection from the breadbasket and a small dish of butter and black pepper savoured blood orange jam.